ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 # Mediator
 ---
 ## Bullet Points
+* Use the Mediator pattern when:
+	* A set of objects communicate in well-defined but complex ways.
+The resulting interdependencies are unstructured and difficult to understand.
+	* Reusing an object is difficult because it refers to and communicates with many other objects.
+	* A behavior that's distributed between several classes should be customizable without a lot of subclassing.
+* Increases the reusability of the objects supported by the Mediator by decoupling them from the system.
+* Simplifies maintenance of the system by centralizing control logic.
+* Simplifies and reduces the variety of messages sent between objects in the system.
+* The Mediator is commonly used to coordinate related GUI components.
+* A drawback of the Mediator Pattern is that without proper design, the Mediator object itself can become overly complex.

 ### Real world example
 > A general example would be when you talk to someone on your mobile phone, there is a network provider sitting between you and them and your conversation goes through it instead of being directly sent.
 In this case network provider is mediator.